Who is the mightiest builder in the world?

 What can you see in Doc Kraken's super-zoom magnifying glass?

 What is the mysterious appointment that happens on the reef during the full moon?

 Learn what makes a coral reef and dive into the wonderful and exciting underwater world of coral reefs!

 Download the Comic

-Our comic magazine is available in two languages so far.
-We provide a web version and a print version of both.
+Our comic magazine is available in seven languages so far.
+We provide a web version and a print version of them.
 You will find the different files here:

 You can add your logo on the last page of the comic magazine when using it at your institution!
 If you have any question, please contact us via e-mail: firstname.lastname@example.org